 Infants and Toddlers

 In our Infant and Toddlers Classrooms our students range from 6 weeks to 24 months in age.
-At SA, we believe that children learn best through observation, experience, and play; these methods allow the child’s brain to make the necessary connections for learning cognitive skills (cause & effect); social/ emotional skills (communicating & interacting, expressing needs, feelings, wants, etc.; gross motor skills (sitting, rolling, crawling, standing, etc.); and fine motor skills (art, small toy manipulation).
+We believe that children learn best through observation, experience, and play; these methods allow the child’s brain to make the necessary connections for learning cognitive skills (cause & effect); social/ emotional skills (communicating & interacting, expressing needs, feelings, wants, etc.; gross motor skills (sitting, rolling, crawling, standing, etc.); and fine motor skills (art, small toy manipulation).
 In our infant room our goal is to foster a loving, nurturing, and supportive environment, to engage in many stimulating activities that will support this method of learning, while having lots of fun!

-In order to share with you some of the developmentally appropriate daily activities that go on in our infant classroom we have compiled a list of examples.
+In order to share with you some of the developmentally appropriate daily activities that go on in our infant classroom we have compiled a list of examples:

 Gross Motor Skill Building Activities:

 Activities that build up large muscle groups such as tummy time, rolling, sitting, crawling, standing, walking, balancing, reaching, throwing, kicking, stretching, climbing, jumping, etc., we encourage the infants and toddlers to get as much time playing on the floor with each other, developing gross motor and movement skills.

 Activities that build up fine motor muscle groups such as manipulating small toys and objects like strings or tags on toys, finger painting, turning pages of board books, grasping small objects, scribbling, manipulating puzzles, stacking objects, etc.